cms-dev/cms/docs/Detailed timing configuration.rst

 contestant, because the end would still be capped at ``end_time``.
 The effect on token generation is the same.

-Again, there is probably no need to fiddle with more than one of these three parameters, and our suggestion is to just use ``extra_time`` or ``delay_time`` to award more time to a contestant.
+There is probably no need to fiddle with more than one of these three parameters, and our suggestion is to just use ``extra_time`` or ``delay_time`` to award more time to a contestant.